CodeConfluence/Django-OpenAI-Chatbot/README.md

 - `forms.py` - Handles the forms for creating and updating agents and uploading resources.
 - `templates/` - Contains all HTML templates for rendering the frontend pages.
 - `static/` - Holds the static files, including CSS, JavaScript, and images for the platform.

+## 📝 Usage
+- Create an account to start managing your custom AI agents.
+- Upload knowledge base files in PDF format to enhance your chatbot’s responses.
+- Configure chatbot instructions for guiding how the chatbot interacts with users.
+- Generate intelligent responses by interacting with your chatbots in real-time.

 ## 📸 Screenshots
 <p align="center">